raganwald/raganwald.github.com/_posts/2014-01-19-prototypes-are-not-classes.md

 **Metaobjects**.
 Prototypes and classes are both metaobjects, objects that define objects.

+> In computer science, a **metaobject** is an object that manipulates, creates, describes, or implements other objects (including itself).
+The object that the metaobject is about is called the base object.
+Some information that a metaobject might store is the base object's type, interface, class, methods, attributes, parse tree, etc. Metaobjects are examples of the computer science concept of *reflection*, where a system has access (usually at run time) to its internal structure.
+Reflection enables a system to essentially rewrite itself on the fly, to change the actual structure of the system as it executes.--[Wikipedia](https://en.wikipedia.org/wiki/Metaobject)

 (To be pedantic, some languages have things they call classes that aren't metaobjects.
 To be a metaobject, the entity must be an object in the language.
 SmallTalk, Java and Ruby classes are metaobjects.
 [C++] classes are not.)

 ### can we build classes in javascript?